Fibromyalgia

 Multimodal pain therapy can sometimes be helpful, especially in the case of severe symptoms.
 This treatment combines exercise, relaxation and pain management techniques used in cognitive behavioral therapy (CBT).

-CBT and other psychotherapeutic procedures can help those affected to better deal with their condition.
+CBT and other psychotherapeutic approaches can help people with fibromyalgia to deal more effectively with their condition.
 Multimodal pain treatment can also include the use of medication.

 What is life like with fibromyalgia?

-What people with fibromyalgia find beneficial and how they deal with their condition can differ greatly.
+What people with fibromyalgia find beneficial and how they deal with their condition can differ greatly from person to person.
 It is therefore important to develop personal strategies for managing the condition.
 This primarily means finding ways to cope with the symptoms instead of putting all your strength into fighting the condition itself.

-• Think about what aspects of everyday life are really important.
+• Think about which aspects of everyday life are really important to you.

 Many things are possible despite fibromyalgia and people can still do lots of things that bring them joy.
-This also applies to social relations and activities.
+This also applies to social contact and activities.
 It is important not to be discouraged from these activities.
-Talking to other people with fibromyalgia can also be extremely helpful in this regard as they are familiar with the problems that the condition brings.
+Talking to other people with fibromyalgia can also be extremely helpful in this regard because they are familiar with the problems that the condition brings with it.
 This can be done by attending a self-help group, for example.

-Real-life stories by people with fibromyalgia can be found on the website gesundheitsinformation.de.
+Real-life stories about people with fibromyalgia can be found at gesundheitsinformation.de.

 Did you find this article helpful?